-Aminta Raffalovich is a Vice President at Intensity with expertise in the application of economics, statistical methods, and legal theory to complex commercial litigation and disputes.
-She applies her expertise in a variety of areas, including intellectual property, antitrust & competition, finance, contract disputes, and business tort litigation.
-In these areas, Ms. Raffalovich performs analyses that include the following:
+Aminta Raffalovich is a Vice President at Intensity specializing in the economics of technology and innovation.
+Known for her “independence of thought” and “sophistication of skill,” Ms. Raffalovich serves as a trusted advisor and economic expert in complex commercial litigation and disputes.
+She applies her expertise in several areas, including intellectual property, antitrust & competition, finance, contract disputes, and business tort litigation.
+In these areas, Ms. Raffalovich provides expert analysis and economic consulting on issues including:

 - Lost profits

 - Prejudgment interest

 Ms. Raffalovich has expertise and experience in a range of industries.
 Her work spans the life sciences (including pharmaceuticals, medical devices, and diagnostics), electronics (including consumer electronics, semiconductors, computers, and telecommunications), e‑commerce, entertainment, payments, and healthcare, among others.

 Examples of Ms. Raffalovich’s work include the following projects:

 | Patent damages for aircraft technology.
 Analyzed damages for alleged infringement of patented aircraft technology, including consideration of the technology, product sales, license and supply agreements, the contribution of the patented technology to sales, non-infringing alternatives, apportioned revenues, a reasonable royalty, and irreparable harm.

 | Antitrust allegations related to enterprise hardware and software support services.
 Evaluated market power and alleged harm to a provider of the products at issue, addressing issues including market definition, economic tying arrangements, and lost profits.

 | Commercial success evaluation of drug for opioid dependence.
 Evaluated commercial success, including analysis of the relevant market, market shares, economic profitability, a nexus between the underlying technology and product sales, marketing, pricing, and product sales relative to relevant benchmarks.